newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-cannabis.md

 id: zoning-cannabis
 callToActionLink: ""
 callToActionText: ""
-required: true
 ---

 To obtain a Cannabis license you will need zoning approval from your local government and a letter of resolution of support.
 The resolution of support is proof that your local government approves and is in support of your cannabis business.
 This letter is a requirement for your Cannabis license application and its used as evidence that you obtained your local government's approval.

 **To complete this task you must meet with your local clerk, planner, engineer, and zoning officer.**

 ---